EvanDotPro/jqAspectRatio/README.md

 jqAspectRatio solves a simple problem: it allows an element to automaticall resize within its parent element based on the original aspect ratio.
 It optionally supports the CSS3 scale transformation.

+## Demo

+[Click here](http://evandotpro.github.com/jqAspectRatio/) to see a demo of how you might use this plugin to set up a 4:3 slideshow which scales properly.

 ## Usage

 ### Basic example